lgdd/liferay-docker-client-extensions/README.md

 # Requirements

-To test this repository, you need to run `docker compose build` first to build the client extensions' images.
+To test this repository, you need to run `docker compose build` first to build the client extensions' images and the Liferay (which ships the client extensions' configurations).

 # Spring Boot Example